 While there might not be one right way to format your C# code, agreeing on a consistent style across your team can result in a cleaner, more readable and scalable codebase.
 A well-organized style guide can help you rein in discrepancies to produce a cohesive final product.
-This page provides tips and key considerations to keep in mind for naming conventions and code formatting when creating your own style guide.

 Note: The recommendations shared here are based on those provided by Microsoft.
 The best code style guide rules are the ones that work best for your team’s needs.